yogensia/rGTAV_Cruises-events-widget/README.md

 - **v6.1.0:** Adding support for Forza Cruise Events.
 - **v6.1.1:** URL match tweaks for reddit, number of events per game added to header, and minor fixes.
 - **v6.1.2:** Fixed jQuery loading in Firefox/Greasemonkey.
+- **v6.1.3:** Fixed crash when an event has a time format of "HH.MM".